THE COMPLETE GUIDE 2026

 If you have travel insurance that covers motorbike accidents, here’s the general claims process:

 Before treatment if possible.
-World Nomads 24/7 line: contact through their app or policy documents.
-They can arrange direct billing with hospitals, avoiding upfront payment.
+Contact your insurer’s 24/7 emergency line (found in your policy documents or app).
+They may be able to arrange direct billing with hospitals, avoiding upfront payment.

 2. Get Treatment